Unconcurrent/UnconcurrentThoughts/UnconcurrentBlog/Articles/ArticleSoloDBvsLiteDB.md

     .ToDictionary(k => k["key"].AsString, e => e["count"].AsInt64);
 ```

-I spent 10 minutes trying to get this to run within the LiteDB's engine, just to keep the benchmark fair.
-I couldn't figure out how to [select](https://www.litedb.org/api/query/) multiple fields, so I guessed until the JSON format worked.
-The syntax is opaque to a .NET developer.

-This is disconnected from the language's type system, difficult to debug, and easy to get wrong: Imagine you've optimized your app using string-based queries.
-Later, after a refactor, these queries silently break.
-You don't know until it's too late.
-Now you must track them down, fix them by hand, and pray your tests catch everything.
-It's a mess.
+LiteDB's query language offers powerful capabilities, though it requires learning syntax that differs from standard LINQ patterns.

-## Real IQueryable Support
+## IQueryable Support

-SoloDB, by contrast, provides standard `IQueryable` support that translates directly to SQL.
-No hacks, no special syntax — just pure LINQ.
-This means:
+SoloDB, by contrast, provides standard `IQueryable` support that translates directly to SQL with:

 - Full IntelliSense integration
-- No need to learn a special query language
+- No need to learn a query language
 - Compile-time type safety
 - Predictable performance characteristics
 - No need for *.AsEnumerable()* workarounds.

-A query like `users.Where(x => x.Username.StartsWith("a"))` compiles to SQL, taking advantage of indexes when available.
-If needed, you can manually fine-tune for performance.
+A query like `users.Where(x => x.Username.StartsWith("a"))` compiles to SQL, taking advantage of indexes when available, which LiteDB also does.

 Here's the SQL SoloDB generates under the hood for that query, it was retrieved by using `SoloDB.GetSQL(...)`: